 To date, nineteen (19) different women have come forward alleging sexual misbehavior against President Trump.
 The Atlantic has put together a detailed listing of these nineteen (19) women and their individual assertions.
 The specifics of the accusations vary, but generally they involve a physically big man with erroneously attributed social import imposing himself upon women with less physical size, social power and prestige.
 Trump denies each and every accusation, insisting, in pretty much every instance, that the women are lying, which brings us to a curious fork in the road—either nineteen (19) separate individual women are lying, or Trump is lying.
 Both cannot be true, so who is it?

 Given that Trump lies 69% of the time, you’d think the game of Find-the-Liar would be fairly simple and conclusive.
-But, in an effort at fairness and balance, it’s worth asking the following question: How often do women lie about sexual assaults? ((I’m going to use the word “lie” here in an effort to keep things as simple as possible, and potentially keep the eyes of as many conservative readers as I can; in reality, it’s likely that people who make inaccurate accusations do so for a host of reasons, not all of which are reducible to intentional, malicious lying, the most recent attempts by Project “Veritas” to con the Washington Post notwithstanding.))
+But, in an effort at fairness and balance, it’s worth asking the following question: How often do women lie about sexual assaults?
+I’m going to use the word “lie” here in an effort to keep things as simple as possible, and potentially keep the eyes of as many conservative readers as I can; in reality, … Continue reading

 There are a couple factors to mention here.
 According to the National Sexual Violence Resource Center, 63% of sexual assaults are never reported (this occurs for a variety of reasons—victims have been intensely traumatized on a deep, neuro-biological level, many have concerns about how they and their families will be perceived, and often victims don’t want to relive the assault by discussing it.).
 That fact brings us to the math section of this post—if only 37% of sexual assaults are reported, and 19 different women have come forward alleging misdeeds by Trump, then statistically the total number of women who’ve been sexually mistreated by Trump would be 51.